0xAX/linux-insides/interrupts/interrupts-2.md

 }
 ```

-And you already must remember that `cli` instruction clears the [IF](http://en.wikipedia.org/wiki/Interrupt_flag) flag which determines ability of a processor to handle and interrupt or an exception.
-Besides the `local_irq_disable`, as you already can know there is an inverse macr - `local_irq_enable`.
+And you already must remember that `cli` instruction clears the [IF](http://en.wikipedia.org/wiki/Interrupt_flag) flag which determines ability of a processor to handle an interrupt or an exception.
+Besides the `local_irq_disable`, as you already can know there is an inverse macro - `local_irq_enable`.
 This macro has the same tracing mechanism and very similar on the `local_irq_enable`, but as you can understand from its name, it enables interrupts with the `sti` instruction:

 ```C
 static inline void native_irq_enable(void)